sg-crest A Singapore Government Agency Website

 Some court sessions may be conducted virtually.
 The court will inform you if you do not need to attend court in person.
 Find out more about virtual court sessions.

-What happens during the mentions
+What happens during the first mention

 The duration of your court mention may vary depending on the nature and complexity of your case, and the issues raised at the mention.